 The Financial Aid Office measures Satisfactory Academic Progress (SAP) at the end of each award year for aid eligibility for the following award year.
-Students who are denied eligibility for financial aid based on their failure to maintain satisfactory academic progress may have the right to an appeal.
-All appeals must be submitted in writing.
-Our full SAP Policy is available under the Policies section of our website at www.centenarycollege.edu/finaid.
+Students who are denied eligibility for financial aid based on their failure to maintain satisfactory academic progress have the right to an appeal.
+All appeals must be submitted in writing to the Director for Financial Aid.
+Our full SAP Policy is available under the Policies section of our website at www.centenaryuniversity.edu/finaid.